Defii-Tech-Labs/BaselineProtocolZK/README.md

 ### **Open Source License**

-This project is released under Apache License as part of the NGI TRUSTCHAIN initiative.
+This project is released under Apache License as part of the Ethereum Oasis Open Project initiative.

 ### **Contributing**